 Here's how to sow half-hardy annuals.

-Fill a tray with seed compost, then sow a tiny pinch of seeds in each cell.
+Fill a tray with compost, then sow a tiny pinch of seeds in each cell.
 Cover with vermiculite, water and place the tray in a propagator in a warm spot.

 Once seeds have sprouted, wait until two pairs of leaves form.
-Transplant each seedling into a 7cm pot filled with sieved multi-purpose compost.
+Transplant each seedling into a 7cm pot filled with sieved compost.

 Water well after transplanting and keep the pots in a warm, bright place.
 Avoid exposure to bright sunlight, which can scorch the young leaves.